On Grid Compressive Sampling for Spherical Field Measurements in Acoustics: Examples and Numerical Investigations

-In terms of the normalized error, in \Cref{fig:sparsities_c1a,fig:sparsities_c1b,fig:sparsities_c1c} and the supplementary material\footnote[1]~ we see that the errors drop below -30 dB well before all coefficients are being kept.
-The most important of which is the dotted curve (keeping $n_c$ coefficients in the Fourier basis and transforming back to the Wigner $D$-function basis), since this is the most relevant number for the method we propose.
+In terms of the normalized error, in \Cref{fig:sparsities_c1a,fig:sparsities_c1b,fig:sparsities_c1c} and the supplementary material\footnote[1]~ we see that the errors drop below $-30$ dB well before all coefficients are being kept.
+The most important curve is the green dotted curve (keeping $n_c$ coefficients in the Fourier basis and transforming back to the Wigner $D$-function basis), since this is the most relevant number for the method we propose.
 This implies that the coefficients in the Fourier basis are compressible and CS recovery with smaller sparsities $s_F$ should be reasonably accurate.
-In fact, in all cases we see a very rapid drop to near -15 dB or better in the first $\approx20$ coefficients, with slower gains in accuracy after that.
-Lastly, we note that in almost all cases of the Fourier and Fourier transformed back to Wigner $D$-function basis have a larger tail.
+In fact, in all cases we see a very rapid drop to near $-15$ dB or better in the first $n_c \approx20$ coefficients, with slower gains in accuracy after that.
+Lastly, we note that the Fourier transformed to Wigner $D$-function curves (green dotted) have a larger tail.
 This is as expected from the broadened tail we see when looking at the sorted coefficients in the Fourier bases.